nblilili/Learn-vuepress/docs/en/02_mult_audio/05_adv_func/01_audio_management/macOS.md

                                      unsigned char *buf, int len);
 ``````

-After the callback registration, when the decoded audio data comes in,
+After the callback registration, you can process the corresponding audio
-the corresponding audio data processing can be performed.
+data when receive the decoded audio data.

 Sample code: